The First Fridays and Second Saturdays You Should Be Checking Out

 The first Friday of every month, from 5:30 to 8:30 p.m., Poughkeepsie shops extend their hours — and deep discounts and deals — to locals and visitors alike.
 Pop-up shops and live music are part-and-parcel for the town, and Mayor Rob Rolinson is frequently on hand to welcome guests.
-Look for specially planned events, such as their annual end-of-summer pig roast and barbecue and a San Gennero fest.
+Look for specially planned events, such as an annual end-of-summer pig roast and barbecue and a San Gennero fest.

 The Village of Saugerties follows suit, with its monthly art and concert series.
 Stores and eateries likewise stretch their regular business hours and offer up plenty of specials.
 The Saugerties Steam Boat Co., for example, hosts water sports along Esopus Creek like kayak and paddle board rentals, followed by delicious special menus at its restaurant.
 (Bourbon and barbecue co-hosted with the Catskill Distilling Company, anyone?)

 Downtown Albany is home to a funky and exciting night that celebrates art and culture.
 At 5 p.m., visitors and locals fill the streets to attend special events, enjoy live music, view exhibitions, and much more.
 Some of the local restaurants, shops, and bars offer discounts in honor of the event.
 Free wine tastings are held at Capital Wine, which offers a 16 percent discount at the tasting and for two weeks after the tasting.